Food System Plan

 Cedar Rapids, IA

-The City of Cedar Rapids is undertaking an exciting community-driven planning process to create a vibrant network of community gardens in parks across the City, significantly increasing access to garden plots than is currently available.
-This comes in response to interest voiced by the community in expanding healthy food access efforts as the #1 community priority to support climate action locally.
-Leading by example, the City is committed to expanding community gardens to more City parks with a focus on walkability and access for residents who are under-resourced and under-represented.
-New Venture Advisors will be developing site plans with garden amenities for each park and a management plan for the City to oversee the Community Gardens in City Parks Plan.
+The City of Cedar Rapids undertook an exciting community-driven planning process to establish a Community Gardens in City Parks Plan.
+The plan outlines a pathway to creating a vibrant network of community gardens across the city, significantly increasing access to garden plots for residents.
+This effort came in response to interest voiced by the community in expanding healthy food access efforts as the #1 community priority to support climate action locally.
+The City is committed to expanding community gardens to more city-owned parks with a focus on access for residents who are under-resourced and under-represented.
+New Venture Advisors, in partnership with Wheat Design Group, developed a garden amenities toolkit, concept plans for eight parks, and a management plan for the City to oversee the community gardens.
 (2023)

 Whatcom County Food System Plan